lbarbaris/lbarbaris/README.md

 ### About me
 - living in Saint-Petersburg
 - SUAI student
-- backend developer on Java
+- backend developer on Java and Kotlin
+- Worked in BFT-holding (БФТ-Холдинг) at fullstack Kotlin developer (Kotlin + Kotlin/JS)

 <!--
 **lbarbaris/lbarbaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.